tushargahiwal/ShoppingApplication/README.md

 # ShoppingApplication
-This is web application for online shopping
+This is web application for online shopping. we use servlets and jsp . this project is work on java technology.